pycontribs/python-vagrant/README.md

 - A working installation of Vagrant (e.g. Vagrant 1.0.5)
 - Vagrant requires VirtualBox (e.g. VirtualBox 4.2.4)
-- Probably Python 2.7 (since that is the only version it has been tested with.)
+- Python 2.7 (since that is the only version it has been tested with.)
+- The Sahara gem for Vagrant is optional.
+It will allow you to use `SandboxVagrant`.

 ## Installation

+### Install from pypi.python.org

+Download and install python-vagrant:

+    pip install python-vagrant

-### Install from github.com (this fork)
+### Install from github.com

 Clone and install python-vagrant